adap/flower/doc/source/how-to-authenticate-supernodes.rst

     flower-superlink
         --certificates certificates/ca.crt certificates/server.pem certificates/server.key
-        --require-client-authentication ./keys/client_public_keys.csv ./keys/server_credentials ./keys/server_credentials.pub
+        --auth-list-public-keys keys/client_public_keys.csv
+        --auth-superlink-private-key keys/server_credentials
+        --auth-superlink-public-key keys/server_credentials.pub

-Let's break down the :code:`--require-client-authentication` flag:
+Let's break down the authentication flags:

-1. The first argument is a path to a CSV file storing all known node public keys.
+1. The first flag :code:`--auth-list-public-keys` expects a path to a CSV file storing all known node public keys.
 You need to store all known node public keys that are allowed to participate in a federation in one CSV file (:code:`.csv`).

     A valid CSV file storing known node public keys should list the keys in OpenSSH format, separated by commas and without any comments.
 For an example, refer to our code sample, which contains a CSV file with two known node public keys.

-2. The second and third arguments are paths to the server's private and public keys.
+2. The second and third flags :code:`--auth-superlink-private-key` and :code:`--auth-superlink-public-key` expects paths to the server's private and public keys.
 For development purposes, you can generate a private and public key pair using :code:`ssh-keygen -t ecdsa -b 384`.

 .. note::
     In Flower 1.9, there is no support for dynamically removing, editing, or adding known node public keys to the SuperLink.